aaltarazi98/fullstack-guide-2022/README.md

 - [Netlify (Frontend)](https://www.netlify.com/)
 - For databases, there are a lot of options for SQL, but you should use MongoDB Atlas for MongoDB.

+I will also plugin [Amazon Web Services](https://aws.amazon.com/).
+They have pretty much everything you need for hosting (Amplify or S3/CloudFront for Frontend, EC2 for Backend, RDS for Database, etc.).
+A lot of these services are generous and have really good free tiers (review [this page for all pricing tiers](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all)).
+Having AWS on your resume is a HUGE boost to your credentials and will allow you to be really flexible with what you build.

-Now that you're familiar with these two, push all your projects to GitHub and use Heroku & Netlify to host them as needed.
+Now that you're familiar with these options, push all your projects to GitHub and use Heroku & Netlify to host them as needed.
 Pin your projects on your GitHub, make a clean readme for each one, and a readme for your profile to stand out.

 For your resume, you will highlight your projects and all the skills you learned.
 [Here is mine as an example](https://www.reddit.com/r/resumes/comments/tk4r5h/hey_all_im_a_self_taught_full_stack_developer/)